rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Should we use the object terminology?
 This may be better than data node subtree, or the equivalent, and could be better than introducing *bags*?

 1. Should we mandate that all implementations MUST support configured subscriptions?
 Currently the text indicates that both configured and dynamic are optional and only one must be implemented.

+1. Lifecycle events are defined in YANG Push (and currently in this draft) as being sent per (subscription, receiver) pair (e.g., when each new receiver is added, a subscription started notification is sent to each new receiver, similarly for the subscription-terminated message), but this will either cause gaps in the notification sequence number (e.g., in the notification-envelope draft), or it will require separate notification sequence numbers for each receiver.
+Instead, I propose that the lifecycle notifications are *always* sent per subscription, i.e., the same notifications (with the same sequence numbers) are always sent to *all* receivers.
+This would probably mean that we want to introduce a new receiver added and receiver removed notifications and use those instead of sending subscription-started/ended notifications.
+Alternatively, we could merge the receiver-added with the subscription-stated message, but with fields to extra indication for the reason (e.g., that a new receiver has been added).

+1. If a subscription is decomposed, then should the subscription started message for the configured subscription indicate how that subscription has been decomposed?

+1. Add information to the subscription-started notification to fingerprint the schema that is covered by a subscription, and that should change if that covered schema changes.
+Would this also be impacted, by a change to access control?

 # Conventions {#conventions}